 How do they celebrate the Lemon Festival?

-The Lemon Festival is celebrated like carnival!
+The Lemon Festival is essentially a carnival celebration!
 It has processions with giant and elaborately decorated floats.
 Accompanying the floats are folk groups, musicians, brass bands, entertainers and confetti.
 The whole town has a vibrant carnival atmosphere with acrobats, fire-eaters, stilt walkers and so much more, who put on performances all throughout the town.

 There are also lots of other events and exhibitions to check out like firework shows, live music, fruit exhibitions, market stalls, art shows and plenty of parties.